dahyorr/DevUtils-worker/README.md

-# file-hash-generator-worker
+# DevUtils-worker
-Worker for FIle Hash generator
+Worker for DevUtils